malvikasharan/2017-07-25-denbi_python_beginners/Python/Python.md

 # Python

+## Motivation (run by the instructor)

-Count the number of occurances of each feature (gene) in the gff file from Shell script part.
-If you do not have the file plese download it.
+This exampale should show you that you can write very powerful tool with only a few lines of code.
+In this example we plot the gene length distribution of *Salmonella* Typhimurium using the gff file we downloaded for the Unix Shell part.
+If you do not have the file please download it again.

 ```
 wget ftp://ftp.ncbi.nlm.nih.gov/genomes/archive/old_refseq/Bacteria/\